relaycoder/konro/README.md

 ### Performance Considerations

 Konro prioritizes data integrity, safety, and developer experience.
-Understanding the two access modes is key to performance.
+Understanding the file strategies and access modes is key to performance.

 *   **`in-memory` Mode:**
     *   **Pro:** Extremely fast queries, as all data is in RAM.
 Writes are atomic (the entire file is replaced), preventing corruption from partial writes.
     *   **Con:** Can consume significant memory for large datasets.
 Writing back a very large file can be slow.

 *   **`on-demand` Mode:**
     *   **Pro:** Low initial memory usage.
-Write operations are granular (only the affected table file is changed), which can be faster.
+Write operations are more granular (only affected files are changed), which can be faster.
     *   **Con:** Simple queries are fast.
 However, **relational queries** (using `.with()`) or **aggregations** will still load all required tables into memory for the duration of that single query.
 It is not a replacement for a true database server for complex, large-scale relational joins.

+*   **`per-record` Strategy:**
+    *   **Pro:** Very granular writes.
+Good if you update individual records frequently.
+Reduces the "blast radius" of a write operation compared to `single` or `multi` file strategies.
+    *   **Con:** Can create a large number of files on disk.
+Reading an entire table (e.g., a query with no `where` clause) can be slower due to needing many individual file system reads.

 ---